Types of Oil Painting Brushes

 The "working horses" are hog bristle brushes.

-Linseed oil or other thinner materials can be added to oil paint, allowing the paintbrush to move smoothly.
+You can add linseed oil and other thinner materials to oil paint, allowing the paintbrush to move smoothly.

 Natural Brushes